slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Horace Walpole*
 > *"The only intelligent tactical response to life's horror is to laugh defiantly at it."
 -- Soren Kierkegaard*
+> *"Give me a museum and I'll fill it."
+-- Pablo Picasso
-- comedy is the art of telling forbidden truths, without getting beat out. -- naval
+> *"Comedy is the art of telling forbidden truths, without getting beat out."
+-- Naval Ravikant*

 > *"If you can smile when things go wrong, you have someone in mind to blame.*
 > *"One-seventh of your life is spent on Mondays.*
 > *"The early bird may get the worm, but the second mouse gets the cheese.*
 > *"He who lives without folly is less wise than he believes.*
-> *"Give me a museum and I'll fill it." -- Pablo Picasso

 “When you’re up to your nose in sh*t, keep your mouth shut.” -- Movie character Jack Beauregard, played by Henry Fonda
 - "the grass is always greener on the side that is fertilized with bulshit"
 - society: be yourself.
 Society: Not like that.
 > *"I wrote the story myself.
 It’s about a girl who lost her reputation and never missed it."